Gondophares: Background

 Map of Drangiana (Sakastan) in c.
 100 BC.

-Gondophares may have been a member of the House of Suren, one of the most esteemed families in Arsacid Iran, that not only had the hereditary right to lead the royal military, but also to place the crown on the Parthian king at the coronation.
+Ernst Herzfeld maintained that the dynasty of Gondophares represented the House of Suren, one of the most esteemed families in Arsacid Iran, that not only had the hereditary right to lead the royal military, but also to place the crown on the Parthian king at the coronation.
 In c.
 129 BC, the eastern portions of the Parthian Empire, primarily Drangiana, was invaded by nomadic peoples, mainly by the Eastern Iranian Saka (Indo-Scythians) and the (likely also Indo-European, but of disputed affiliation) Yuezhi, thus giving the rise to the name of the province of Sakastan ("land of the Saka").

-The ruler of the Parthian Empire ruler Mithridates II (124–88 BCE) vanquished the Sakas of the region of Sakastan, and established "Satraps" in the region, one of them probably being Tanlis Mardates.
+The ruler of the Parthian Empire, Mithridates II (124–88 BCE) vanquished the Sakas of the region of Sakastan, and established satraps in the region, one of them probably being Tanlis Mardates.
 These Parthian satraps ruled over Sakastan until the establishment of the dynasty of Gondophares (19-46 CE).

 As a result of these invasions, the Suren family was may have been given control of Sakastan in order to defend the empire from further nomad incursions; the Surenids not only may have managed to repel the Indo-Scythians, but also to invade and seize their lands in Arachosia and Punjab, thus resulting in the establishment of the Indo-Parthian Kingdom.

-Rule
+Reign

 Map of the Indo-Parthian Empire under Gondophares.

 Gondophares ascended the throne in c.
 19 or c.
-20, and quickly declared independence from the Parthian Empire, minting coins in Drangiana where he assumed the Greek title of autokrator ("one who rules by himself").

-Gondophares I has traditionally been given a later date; the reign of one king calling himself Gondophares has been established at 20 AD by the rock inscription he set up at Takht-i-Bahi near Mardan, Pakistan, in 46 AD., and he has also been connected with the third-century Acts of Thomas.
+20 CE, and quickly declared independence from the Parthian Empire, minting coins in Drangiana where he assumed the Greek title of autokrator ("one who rules by himself").
+Gondophares I has traditionally been given a later date; the reign of one king calling himself Gondophares has been established at 20 CE by the rock inscription he set up at Takht-i-Bahi near Mardan, Pakistan, in 46 CE.

-Gondophares I took over the Kabul valley and the Punjab and Sindh region area from the Scythian king Azes.
+Gondophares I took over the Kabul Valley, the Punjab and Sindh region from the Scythian king Azes.
 In reality, a number of vassal rulers seem to have switched allegiance from the Indo-Scythians to Gondophares I. His empire was vast, but was only a loose framework, which fragmented soon after his death.
-His capital was the Gandharan city of Taxila.
-Taxila is located in Punjab to the west of the present Islamabad.
+His capital was the Gandharan city of Taxila, located in Punjab to the west of the present Islamabad.
+On the coins of Gondophares, the royal name is Iranian, but the other legends of the coins are in Greek and Kharoṣṭhī.